 The suicide prevention training may be satisfied through independent review of suicide prevention training material that complies with TEA guidelines and is offered online.

-Districts must increase awareness and implementation of trauma-informed care through a training program selected from the list established under Section 38.351, Education Code.
+Districts must increase awareness and implementation of trauma-informed care through a training program selected from a list established under Section 38.351, Education Code.
 The training must address how grief and trauma affect student learning and behavior and how evidence-based, grief-informed, and trauma-informed strategies support the academic success of students.
 In addition, the training must be provided as part of any new employee orientation for all new school district educators.
-For existing educators, districts must follow the requirements outlined in Senate Bill 1267 (see the box on page 27).
-School districts are required to maintain records of district staff members who participated in the training.
+For existing educators, districts must follow the requirements outlined in Senate Bill 1267, passed in 2021 (see "professional learning policies" below).
+Districts are required to maintain records of staff who participated in the training.

-Prevention techniques for and recognition of sexual abuse, trafficking and all other maltreatment of children also must be provided, as part of new employee orientation, to all new school district and open-enrollment charter school employees.
+Prevention techniques for and recognition of sexual abuse, trafficking and all other maltreatment of children also must be provided as part of new employee orientation.
 For existing educators, districts and charter schools must follow the requirements outlined in SB 1267.
-The district must maintain records that include the school staff members who participated in the training.
+The district must maintain records that include the staff who participated in the training.

-Early mental health intervention and suicide prevention training must be provided to teachers, counselors, principals and other appropriate personnel in accordance with the requirement of SB 1267.
-(The training is required at elementary campuses only to the extent sufficient funding and programs are available.)
-The district must maintain records that include the district employees who participated in the training.
+Early mental health intervention and suicide prevention training must be provided to teachers, counselors, principals and other appropriate personnel in accordance with the requirements of SB 1267.
+The district must maintain records that include the employees who participated in the training.

 School districts may require school district employees who have access to a local government computer system or database to complete a cybersecurity training program, but only the district’s cybersecurity coordinator is required to complete annual training.